HL7/US-Core-STU3/pages/_includes/us-core-allergyintolerance-intro.md

-The following are example usage scenarios for the US-Core AllergyIntolerance
+The following are example usage scenarios for the US Core AllergyIntolerance
  profile:

 -   Query for Allergies belonging to a Patient